Is Flex the right fit for you?

 - UrbanSitter – find a babysitter (B2C)

 A typical service, rental or event marketplace has the following workflow: first, the service providers build their profiles and list their service offerings.
 The customers search the site, browse and compare different providers, choose the one they like, book a slot from their calendar, and pay.
 Alternatively, the customer might contact one of the providers (or several of them) and start a negotiation process to determine the final price.
 This is how all the 10 popular marketplaces listed above work.
-Flex has been built to support these use cases.
+Flex works great for all these use cases.

 In these marketplaces, it's the providers who do the searching.
 The customers start by creating a post that describes their requirements.
 The service providers browse these posts and bid on some of them.
 The customer then chooses one of the bids and starts working with the provider in question, eventually making a payment based on the invoice they provide.

-If you're building a reverse marketplace, Flex is not (yet) the right fit for you.
-This workflow is quite different from the regular marketplace, and it affects the entire design of your platform.
+If you're building a reverse marketplace, it's possible to achieve it with Flex, but it takes a lot more custom development work, compared to building a regular marketplace.
+The reverse workflow is quite different from the regular flow, and it affects the entire design of your platform.

 To learn more about the differences between regular and reverse marketplaces, take a look at an article on how to design the booking flow of your service marketplace.

 You can use Flex in any country around the world.
-However, if you want Flex to process online payments your platform and all your providers need to be in one of the countries supported by Stripe (excluding "invite only" countries).
+However, if you want to use the Flex default payment system to process online payments, your platform and all your providers need to be in one of the countries supported by Stripe Platform Accounts.
 You can have customers in countries that Stripe doesn't support, but if providers need to receive money from your platform, they have to be in a Stripe-supported country.

 If you've read everything above and concluded that your marketplace concept matches the focus of Flex, there's one more thing to consider: are you currently at a stage where you need Flex?

 You need to do some custom development work to launch your marketplace with Flex.
 If you're a developer or have one in your team, you can do this yourself.
 If that's not the case, you need to hire a developer to do this work.
-In this case, the minimum budget for building your MVP (Minimum Viable Platform) with Flex is around $5,000 (and depending on your exact requirements, the cost could be a lot more).
+In this case, the minimum budget for building your MVP (Minimum Viable Platform) with Flex is around $5,000 (and depending on your exact requirements, the cost could be a lot more – for instance, for product or reverse marketplaces the minimum is probably closer to $10,000).
 Typically, it takes 1–2 months from the day you start development to launch your MVP.

 If you're not ready to invest in hiring a developer, Flex is not the right solution for you.
 Instead, you could try out Sharetribe Go, which is free to test for the first 30 days, and after that its pricing starts at $79 per month.
 With Sharetribe Go, you can build your MVP in one day, without technical skills.
 It doesn't have the same flexibility than Flex, but in many situations, it can be a good way to get started quickly and to validate your business idea.